For further information on our 2022 Railings Exhibition, see our Exhibitions page.

 It's been an interesting venture, as there was quite an eclectic mix of paintings, sculptures, prints, etc. that were chosen....
 I am still none the wiser as to what they might be looking for but they do seem to be opening up a little more from previous years and selecting more from non-members, so it is really worth giving it a try."

-Jenny Griffiths completed a painting for the Eikon room at Collingwood School, Camberley, used by young people with Eikon staff and volunteers.
+Jenny Griffiths - a founder member of P.A.C - completed a painting for the Eikon room at Collingwood School, Camberley, used by young people with Eikon staff and volunteers.
 Jenny says "This is by far the largest painting I've ever attempted (120 x 75 cms).
 It is deliberately dream-like and has several symbolic elements relating to Eikon's mission to support young people to be confident, thriving and resilient - the river, the rainbow, the swan, the young person emerging from the leaves as she discovers her identity".
 Jenny is shown (below) handing the painting over to Eikon's mentoring coordinator in Surrey Heath.

 Maggie Read and Stephen Jones exhibited at the QuExhibition event held at Quex Park, Birchington in Kent during December.
 The paintings on display were all done "en plein air" at art-in-the-park days held at Quex House (home of the Powell-Cotton Museum).
-These days took place throughout the Summer.
+These painting days took place throughout the Summer, once a month.
 Further details can be found on the Quex website.

 Stephen Jones, then a member of the former Tuesday group, was shortlisted for Artists & Illustrators magazine's "Artists of the Year" award.
-His painting 'Echos' was among 50 paintings selected from thousands of entries, and was exhibited at London's Mall Galleries.
+His painting 'Echos' (right) was among 50 paintings selected from thousands of entries and was exhibited at London's Mall Galleries.

 Stephen says "I first heard about the competition whilst visiting Art in Action in July 2017 with the Pirbright Art Club.
 My successful entry shows that it's always worth persevering and keeping your eyes open for opportunities to exhibit your work to a wider audience"